 The creative industries are a key part of the UK economy, and vital for the cultural life of our country.
 Not only that, but students of the arts learn valuable knowledge and skills that they can take into whatever career they choose.

-The speech as it was delivered at the Association of Colleges, November 2018.
+Read the speech as it was delivered at the Association of Colleges, November 2018.